chrisgustafsson/rpsgame-PP2/README.md

 ## User Experience (UX)

-Purpose of the page is to provide a very easy option to play a game of rock, paper, scizor, lizard and spock.
+Purpose of the page is to provide a very easy option to play a game of rock, paper, scissors, lizard and spock.
 One page site with everything possible to do in front of the user.

 ### User Stories (Goals)